Open Access 2024

 Topic: AI Assistants: Accessible Research Tools

 Biography: Prof Leon De Beer is an Associate Professor of Work and Organisational Psychology at the Norwegian University of Science and Technology.
 He also holds extraordinary appointments with the North-West University in South Africa and Karolinska Institute in Sweden.
 Leon holds a C1-rating with the NRF with research focusing on burnout, work engagement, and psychometric validation.
 He has published over 80 peer-reviewed articles.
 His citation metrics currently include 3228 citations, an h-index of 34, and an i-10 index of 55, highlighting the impact of his work on the academic community.
 Leon has supervised numerous postgraduate students, including over 23 master's students and 6 PhD candidates.
 In the latter half of 2023, he became interested in how researchers could apply large language model technologies to all aspects of the research process.
 He now shares his experiences and knowledge with the wider academic community.
-Mark Hahnel is the VP of Open Research at Digital Science and the founder of Figshare, which he created while completing his PhD in stem cell biology at Imperial College London.
-Mark sits on the board of DataCite and the advisory board for the Directory of Open Access Journals (DOAJ) and re3data.

 Dr Mark Hahnel